Methodology

 Not static.
 Grades, severity, and VaR update as new events are recorded.
 The framework improves with every assessment.

-The AI Risk Pulse applies this framework live, every week.
-Or get your own organisation graded.
+The AI Risk Pulse applies this framework to live data, every week.
+Or get your own organisation's baseline grade before training.